Perkedel/Kaded-fnf-mods/CREDIT.md

 - https://en.wikipedia.org/wiki/4%E2%80%B233%E2%80%B3 https://youtu.be/TrlKxV5KWJo John Cage - 4'3" .
 Actually I did not download the song. it's simple! in Audacity, top menu `Make`, `Silence`, for 4 minutes 33 seconds. that's it. yeah idk but yeah.
 - https://odysee.com/@JOELwindows7:a/succ-reverberations-remake:7?r=FYLo4xpyS1GHsLWfFtZui1wUUV399JPK JOELwindows7 recorded succ in Audacity and then reverbed it.
 JOELwindows7 also redrew succ with all the compositions in GIMP yeah
 - https://knowyourmeme.com/memes/meme-man all meme man information Special meme fresh.
+- https://calver.org/ Use the calendar versioning system! let's see if that works.
+For us, our scheme will be **`YYYY.0M.MINOR.MICRO`** idk.
+I believe just to track the time when this was released.

 # other mods that got removed / pre-removed (ERROR fail to yoink)(foreshadowing) because a death wish found in the license (such as No Derivative in Creative Commons).
 I'm sorry, make your luck now for the next time!
 > Why am I not credited?!